If you’re wondering how to recover deleted files from an SD card on Mac, then make sure to read this article from start to finish.

 If you can’t find the deleted files anywhere on your Mac, it doesn’t mean that they’re completely lost.
-There’s still a chance that you’ll be able to recover them from an existing backup or using special data recovery software.
+There’s still a chance that you’ll be able to recover them from an existing backup or using special data recovery software for Mac.

-Method 2: Recover Your Files from a Time Machine Backup
+Method 3: Recover Files from a Time Machine Backup

 To recover deleted SD card files from a Time Machine backup: